deonwaju/Flutter-Chopper-Api-Call/README.md

 ...

-dev_dependencies:
+#dev_dependencies:
   flutter_test:
     sdk: flutter
   chopper_generator: ^2.3.4
-  # No version number means the latest version
+  No version number means the latest version
   build_runner:

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: